French frigate Trave: HMS Trave

 The British, under the command of Admiral Sir Alexander Cochrane then moved up the Patuxent on 20 August, preparing for a landing at Benedict.
 Money commanded one of the three divisions of boats carrying the fleet's marines and their artillery.
 The United States's Secretary of the Navy Jones had ordered Commodore Joshua Barney to take his Chesapeake Bay Flotilla as far up the Patuxent as possible, to Queen Anne, and scuttle it if the British appeared.
 Leaving his barges with a skeleton crew under the command of Lieutenant Solomon Kireo Frazier to handle any destruction of the craft, Barney took the majority of his men to join the American Army commanded by General William Henry Winder.
 Frazier scuttled all but one of the vessels, which the British captured, of the Chesapeake Bay Flotilla.
 In 1835 there was a payment of prize money to Traves crew, and those of numerous other British vessels, for "the capture of the Chesapeake."
-(Note: A first-class share was worth £3 18s 0d; a sixth-class share, that of an ordinary seaman, was worth 6d.,ref> The amounts were a dividend from the estate of the late agent Henry Abbott, who had gone bankrupt.)
+(Note: A first-class share was worth £3 18s 0d; a sixth-class share, that of an ordinary seaman, was worth 6d., The amounts were a dividend from the estate of the late agent Henry Abbott, who had gone bankrupt.)

 On 24 August the British moved towards Washington, DC.
 Money caught up with the army the evening before, bringing with him the naval brigade and the marine's artillery.
 The British defeated the Americans at the Battle of Bladensburg.
 They then entered Washington unopposed and set fire to many of the government buildings in what became known as the Burning of Washington.

 On 30 August the British re-embarked on their vessels at Benedict, and on 9 September sailed to Baltimore.
 On 12 September Money commanded one of the naval brigades that landed at North Point.
 He apparently participated in the battle of North Point.

 From Baltimore Trave sailed to New Orleans where her boats participated in the battle of Lake Borgne.